unbyte/er/README.md

 ### As Executable

-- If you have `go` in your system, what you need to do just use `go get`
+- If you have `go` in your system, what you need to do is just to use `go get`

     ```shell script
     go get -u github.com/unbyte/er/cmd/er